 After the South American marathon, it was time for me to return home.
 But not before spending one day and a half in Madrid.

 I’ve been a couple of times before to Spain but never been to Madrid.
 This was a good time for me to get to know Spain’s capital.

 I really had a good time in Madrid.
 The food and the wine were excellent.
 I was surprised to see how crowded the city can get on a Saturday night.
 I found it to be more crowded than London and similar to Hong Kong or New York on Saint Patrick’s day.

-It was time now to return to Cluj-Napoca, Romania, after staying another night near the Otopeni Airport (near Bucharest) waiting for my connecting flight to Cluj-Napoca.
+It was time now to return to Cluj-Napoca (Romania), after staying another night near the Otopeni Airport (near Bucharest) waiting for my connecting flight to Cluj-Napoca.